ErrorFlynn/ytdlp-interface/README.md

 # ytdlp-interface
 This is a Windows graphical interface for [yt-dlp](https://github.com/yt-dlp/yt-dlp), that is designed as a simple YouTube downloader.
 Since v1.2, the interface also accepts non-YouTube URLs, so theoretically it can be used to download from any site that `yt-dlp` supports (see [the list](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)).
-It is currently x64-only, but from the next version (v1.9.2) onward, an x86 build will also be available.

 To use, unpack the archive in a new folder at a location of your choice, and run `ytdlp-interface.exe`.